Scott Phillips, Assistant Manager of Horticulture

 Biography

-I’ve worked in horticulture since I was 13 years old, when I began assisting my mother, who was plant-buyer at J. Franklin Styer’s Nurseries.
+I’ve worked in horticulture since I was 13 years old, when I began assisting my mother, a plant-buyer at Styer’s.
 I’ve worked on tree farms, rose gardens, cut flower gardens, and in garden design.
-I also worked with PHS Philadelphia flower show award-winner Michael Petrie on many projects, including installations, and have participated in the Philadelphia Flower show for over a decade.
+I also worked with PHS Philadelphia Flower Show award-winner Michael Petrie on many projects, including installations, and have participated in the Philadelphia Flower show for over a decade.